Defining Coverage Thresholds

 1. Prevent Execution Path Double-Counting

 Align coverage reporting with Unit vs Integration vs E2E Mapping to ensure that integration and E2E runs do not artificially inflate unit coverage metrics.
-Run coverage suites in isolation and merge reports only at the architectural reporting layer, not the threshold enforcement layer.
+Run coverage suites in isolation and merge reports only at the architectural reporting layer.

 2. Isolate Source Directories & Verify Source Maps